ui5-community/ui5-ecosystem-showcase/packages/ui5-task-zipper/readme.md

 ## How it works

-The task can be used to zip all resources in an archive.
+The task can be used to zip all project resources in an archive.

 ## License